 During Bashō's time, the stockade at Shirakawa that defended the Kantō plains against Ezo attacks was a distant memory surviving in poetic allusion.

-Today, the site is indicated on a marker along a country road, at the foot of a hill in a valley off the main highway
+Today, the site is indicated by a marker along a country road, at the foot of a hill in a valley off the main highway.

 On top of the hill is a shrine to the mountain god Ōyama:

 Kurozuka ("Black Burial Mound"), Nihonmatsu / 5.1 (June 18)

 In Adachigahara, near Nihonmatsu is a rocky shelter where an oni-baba, or old demon woman, is said to have lived, ambushing and eating travelers until a priest discovered her secret and drove her evil spirit away with prayer (Fall 2009).
 The rocky shelter is in the compound of Kanze-ji (Adachigahara Temple).
 A short walk from the temple is Kurozuka ("Black Mound"), where Onibaba is said to be buried, under a lone cypress tree.
 (See "In Search of the fearsome Onibaba," The Japan Times, Oct.
 21, 2012).

 The onibaba's rocky shelter: